 This was the first of a 10-week series of seaside dates for The Beatles – two shows at the ABC Cinema on Regent Road, Great Yarmouth.
 Read more »

 This was The Beatles' only appearance at Leeds' Queen's Hall, although they did perform at the city's Odeon Cinema on three other occasions.
 Read more »

 This was the group's final appearance in a ballroom run by Top Rank, although they continued to perform in cinemas and theatres operated by the company.
-Before the show, in a room...
-Read more »

 This was The Beatles' only concert in the Yorkshire town of Middlesbrough.
 The support act was Billingham group The Johnny Taylor 5.

 The Beatles' fourth appearance on the BBC's Saturday Club radio show was recorded on this day at the Playhouse Theatre in London.
 Read more »

 The Beatles headlined a special edition of Summer Spin - the summer title of Thank Your Lucky Stars - dedicated to Mersey Beat groups.
 It was recorded at Alpha TV Studios in Birmingham.
 Read more »

 This was The Beatles' only live appearance in Guildford, Surrey.
 Read more »